undertale-re/undertale/README.md

 #### Masked Language Modeling Inference

+> [!WARNING]
-**Warning: this output is pretty bad right now with only the small dataset - it should get better once we can start training with larger datasets.**
+> This output is pretty bad right now with only the small dataset - it should
+> get better once we can start training with larger datasets.

 ```bash
 python -m undertale.models.item.infer-maskedlm \